-- Captive Flow Conditioners available for insertion meter applications, if needed
+- Captive Flow Conditioners are available for insertion meter applications if needed

 Natural Gas - Thermal mass flow meters are not AGA-approved for custody transfer.
-However, the meters are acceptable to measure natural gas flow in combustion control, GHG reporting, submetering, and real-time gas measurement in pipelines.
+However, they are acceptable for measuring natural gas flow in combustion control, GHG reporting, submetering, and real-time gas measurement in pipelines.

 Flare Gas - Gas flares burn off excess or unintentionally released gases.
 Flares are used in natural gas production and distribution, oil refineries, wastewater treatment, and the steel industry.
 In these applications, thermal mass flow meters are ideal for measuring the gas flow.
 Read More>

-Energy Management - As industries adopt energy management systems, there is a need to establish baseline gas usage and continuously monitor to improve the process.
+Energy Management - As industries adopt energy management systems, they need to establish baseline gas usage and continuously monitor it to improve the process.
 Within these systems, thermal mass flow meters excel in natural gas consumption, combustion control, and compressed air monitoring.